DonGlover/DonGlover-AdMobSample/readme.md

 ![Create an empty app](images/admob-new-app.png)

-I added the `Xamarin.GooglePlayServices.Ads` plug-in to the app. **Note**: I initially made the mistake of installing it for all the projects in the app.
+I used NuGet to add the `Xamarin.GooglePlayServices.Ads` plug-in to the app.

+**Note**: I initially made the mistake of installing it for all the projects in the app.
 This caused the plug-in to fail to install with an error message that the plug-in is not compatible with .NET 2.0.

 ![Create an empty app](images/admob-google-playservices-ads.png)